awsdocs/amazon-dynamodb-developer-guide/doc_source/GettingStarted.NodeJs.03.md

    });
    ```

-1. To run the program, type the following command:
+1. To run the program, enter the following command\.

    `node MoviesItemOps05.js`

-   The program should fail with the following message:
+   The program should fail with the following message\.

-   `The conditional request failed`
+   The conditional request failed

    This is because the movie has three actors in it, but the condition is checking for *greater than* three actors\.

-1. Modify the program so that the `ConditionExpression` looks like this:
+1. Modify the program so that the `ConditionExpression` looks like the following\.

    ```
    ConditionExpression: "size(info.actors) >= :num",